haifenghuang/magpie/README.md

 println(z) //result: [100, 200, 300]
 ```

-Monkey also support hash comprehension.
+Magpie also support hash comprehension.
 hash comprehension will return a hash.
 please see following examples: